 That hyper-growth—largest among the top ten—has come at a cost, however.
 Only 16% of the incoming students in Maryland’s online program submitted a GMAT or GRE score.
 At Kenan-Flagler, only 15% of the incoming students provided GMAT or GRE scores.
 They are the only two online MBA programs in the top ten in which fewer than half the incoming students have standardized test scores.
 Not surprisingly, both schools reported higher acceptance rates in the past year as well, with Maryland at 74%, up from 68%, and UNC at 55%, up from 45%.

 Contrast those numbers with No. 1 Temple.
 Leveraging its top rankings from U.S. News, Temple was able to increase its online MBA enrollment by an impressive 57% to 546 students from 351.
-Yet, 100% of the incoming class provided either a GMAT score or a GRE.
-Temple’s acceptance rate, meantime, remained vrtually stable at 46% this past year versus 45% a year earlier.
+Yet, the school claimed that 100% of the incoming class provided either a GMAT score or a GRE.
+Temple’s acceptance rate, meantime, remained virtually stable at 46% this past year versus 45% a year earlier.
 The upshot: U.S. News ranked Temple’s admissions selectivity first among all the schools.
 At UNC, the selectivity rank was 13th, despite the school’s overall rank of fourth; and at Maryland, the selectivity rank was 32th, even though the school’s online MBA program placed ninth overall.

 Still, the UNC at Chapel Hill brand is allowing the school to put the second highest price tag on its online program.
 MBA@UNC now costs nearly $115,000, only behind Carnegie Mellon’s $128,000, the only two online MBA offerings at six figures.
 Higher-priced online offerings generally put more emphasis on in-person learning, but the steeper prices are also more likely to put graduates into debt.
 UNC told U.S. News that 35% of the graduates of its online MBA program now rack up average student debt of $72,225.
 At Carnegie Mellon, it’s even higher: 44% of students graduate with average debt of $90,445.
 This compares to No. 1 Temple where 40% of the school’s 2016-2017 grads reported average debt of just $16,275.